mmcmd/Get-RandomPassword/README.md

 Parameters | Functionnality
 -----------|-------
-Words | Number of words that the password will contain.
+Words (string) | Number of words that the password will contain.
 The default is 3.
-Example: "car-HORSE-staple" is a 3 word password Delimiter | Separator for the passwords.
+Example: "car-HORSE-staple" is a 3 word password
+Delimiter (integer) | Separator for the passwords.
 Default is a dash (-).
 Example: "car!HORSE!staple" the delimiter here would be the exclamation point (!)
-Count | Number of passwords you want generated.
+Count (integer) | Number of passwords you want generated.
 Default is 3.
-Short | Generates a password containing short words (1-4 characters long).
+Short (switch) | Generates a password containing short words (1-4 characters long).
-Medium | Generates a password containing medium words (5-8 characters long) (default if no length is specified) Long | Generates a password containing long words (9+ characters long) NoCapitalization | Specifies that all words will be in lowercase DoNotCopyToClipboard | Will not copy a random password to your clipboard
+Medium (switch) | Generates a password containing medium words (5-8 characters long) (default if no length is specified) Long (switch) | Generates a password containing long words (9+ characters long) NoCapitalization (switch) | Specifies that all words will be in lowercase DoNotCopyToClipboard (switch) | Will not copy a random password to your clipboard

 **Please note that only one word length can be specified**